St. Brigid's feast day is also known as Imbolc, a celebration for the ancient Celtic goddess Brigid.

-Spring in Ireland officially starts on St Brigid's Day, February 1st.
-However, this may not be accurate as this is a celebration that has its roots along way back in pre-Christian times, some 6,000 years ago, when there was no written tradition.
+Spring in Ireland traditionally starts on St Brigid's Day, February 1.
+However, this may not be entirely historically accurate as it is a celebration with roots a long way back in pre-Christian times, some 6,000 years ago, when no written tradition existed.

-Like many other cultures around the world female deities ruled supreme, the similarities between Egyptian mythology and Irish mythology being quite remarkable.
-For example, most people will be familiar with Egyptian ritual from "The Book of the Dead”, of Isis breathing life into the mummified corpse but many may not many know that the same scene is depicted in stone at the foot of a high cross in Ireland.
+As was the case in may ancient cultures around the world, female deities ruled supreme, making the similarities between Egyptian mythology and Irish mythology quite remarkable.
+For example, most people will be familiar with a Egyptian ritual from "The Book of the Dead," of Isis breathing life into the mummified corpse, but many may not know that the same scene is depicted in stone at the foot of a high cross in Ireland.

 Similarly, our Goddess had a sacred cow that suckled a king, the same as Queen Hatshepsut in Egypt.
 India, and many other cultures, revere the cow as a symbol of nurturing.
 In fact, up until the 12th century children were baptized with milk in Ireland.

-Having infused tradition in Ireland with a mixture of reverence and fear, for thousands of years prior to Christianity creeping into Ireland, its highly understandable that our ancestors would have been a tad reluctant to banish her completely, which coincidentally is about the time she seems to have morphed into the Christian St Brigid we know about today.
+Having infused tradition in Ireland with a mixture of reverence and fear, for thousands of years prior to Christianity creeping into Ireland, it is highly understandable that our ancestors would have been a tad reluctant to banish her completely, which coincidentally is about the time she seems to have morphed into the Christian St. Brigid we know about today.
 Although the signs were there from the start that this was no ordinary mortal woman.

-It’s said that the Irish never let the truth get in the way of a good story.
-And so the story goes that when St Brigid was trying to wrestle enough land, to build her monastery on in Kildare, from the high king of Leinster, he said that she could have as much land as her cloak would cover.
+It is said that the Irish never let the truth get in the way of a good story.
+And so the story goes, that when St. Brigid was trying to wrestle enough land from the high king of Leinster to build her monastery in Kildare, he said that she could have as much land as her cloak would cover.
 Where upon Brigid laid down her cloak and it magically spread out to cover several hundred acres.

 For more from Susan Byron visit www.irelands-hidden-gems.com.